-The museum is housed in an enormous and magnificent sixteenth-century mansion called Huntly House.
+The Edinburgh Museum is housed in an enormous and magnificent sixteenth-century mansion called Huntly House.
 The building is also known as The Speaking House because of the Latin inscriptions on its façade.

 Exploring the museum